sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/http-cors/README.md

 ## Preflighting

-Before a browser makes certain HTTP requests to another origin, it checks to see if that request will be allowed.
+Before browsers make certain HTTP requests to another origin, they check to see if that request will be allowed.
 This is done with an HTTP request using the `OPTIONS` method, and it expects an `Access-Control-Allow-Origin` header with an appropriate value to be present on the HTTP response.
 If the browser gets such a response, it executes the original HTTP request.
 This strategy is called preflighting.
 Browsers preflight automatically, but to be successful API servers need to respond to `OPTIONS` requests in addition to the actual API requests.

 ![HTTP preflight request](assets/preflight.png)